ankz121/2DOceanVectorPlotter/README.md

 For the .py (Python file) change the data address to where ever your nc file is located at.

+Run the roms_ncst_download.sh or roms_fcst_download.sh to download all the nc files from the roms website

 Sample nc file was uploaded.
 See results for results.